 Economic Growth and Poverty Reduction

 Human development is the process of enlarging people's capabilities and choices so that they can live full, creative and stable lives in freedom and dignity.
-Receiving an education, living a long and healthy life, and enjoying a humane living standard are indispensable for individuals, as well as for socio-economic development of communities.
+Receiving an education, living a long and healthy life, and enjoying a good living standard are indispensable for individuals, as well as for socio-economic development of communities.

-From the perspective of realizing human security and sustaining peace in the face of imminent threats, we attempt to analyze the factors behind these crises in a more systematic way and explore effective approaches to address them through comparative studies of initiatives taken by diverse actors engaged in humanitarian responses, sustainable development, and sustaining peace.
+From the perspective of realizing human security and sustaining peace in the face of imminent threats, we attempt to analyze the factors behind these crises in a more systematic way and explore effective approaches to address them through comparative studies of initiatives taken by diverse actors engaged in humanitarian support, sustainable development, and sustaining peace.

 Development Cooperation Strategies

 Since Japan began its development cooperation activities, the political and economic environment in this country and abroad has changed significantly.
 Research to guide the future direction of JICA projects and strategies through learning from history and empirical analysis is becoming more important than ever before.
 This research cluster is focusing on studies that recap the history of Japan's development and development cooperation, as well as those that explore the characteristics of its development cooperation, taking the field of industrial development as an example.

 In recent years, an increasing number of emerging countries have started their own development cooperation activities, and this has affected the traditional order of assistance led by developed countries.
 Under these circumstances, we attempt to conduct research that will contribute to the formation of international norms for future development cooperation and work on cross-sectoral issues, while building networks with researchers in developing countries.
 We will also take on the challenge of research on new subjects such as peace through sports.